Subashinimuralikrishnan/Voting_System/README.md

 Demonstration:
+It's a Full Stack Web Dev Project

-The Online Voting System is created with the use of HTML,Bootstrap with "DJANGO"-Python You can watch the video demo in the file uploaded above.
+The Online Voting System is created with the use of HTML,Bootstrap with "DJANGO"-Python

+To run on your device
+1.Download it in a folder,
+2.install python and django,
+3.then cd to the folder,
-To run on your device download it in a folder,install python and django,then cd to the folder,give pyhton manage.py runserver go to the localhost 8000, and you can successfully run it:)
+4.give python manage.py runserver go to the localhost 8000, and you can successfully run it:)
 FEEL FREE to look into the DEMO:
 ![image](https://github.com/Subashinimuralikrishnan/Voting_System/assets/145862286/6c301385-277f-4e2f-b363-de7380fe0c1f)
 ![image](https://github.com/Subashinimuralikrishnan/Voting_System/assets/145862286/5a127d01-d81d-4c2f-b429-2ee32a695779)